saplingai/sapling-py/README.md

 -------------

-Documentation for the client is available at [Read the Docs](https://sapling.readthedocs.io/) and documentation for the HTTP API is available on [Sapling.ai](https://sapling.ai/docs).
+Documentation for the client is available at [Read the Docs](https://sapling.readthedocs.io/) and documentation for the HTTP API is available at [Sapling.ai](https://sapling.ai/docs).

 Quickstart